bjornmeansbear/lectureScripts/ClimateDesigners.md

 These examples communicate additional information as key aspects of their design.
 They hopefully aid in redirecting culture towards better *future possibles.* And! this is a great place to work as a graphic designer.

-[S025]

-- Tattfoo's SOS

-[S026]
+[S025 SOS]

+- Tattfoo Tan, *S.O.S.
+Steward*
+  Enrolled in various green courses and acquired certification for green knowledge.
+To flaunt my new found title in the form of a merit patch on my gray coverall and wear it during events and gardening session.
+I'm intrigue by the certification of knowledge and the power that was bestow by the agency that gave the certificate.
+Partly propelled by the thirst of knowledge and partly to sustain the endurance of going to classes and community service requirements of these courses. (<http://tattfoo.com/sos/SOSGreenStewardship.html>)

+[S026 Ecovention]

 - Ecovention Grid/Color palette

-[S027]

-- CGSA book w/ paper thickness decreasing?
+[S027 Climates book]

+- *Climates: Architecture and the Planetary Imaginary* Neil Donnelly, 2016.
+The interior paper gets gradually thinner from the beginning to the end, conveying scarcity and depletion through the materiality of the book.
+One could easily see something like this in reverse, perhaps a book about sea level rise has its paper get thicker as the book progresses? (<https://neildonnelly.net/#climates>)

 ## A Conclusion

-[S028]

-[S029 take risks and be bold]

-Deciding to be a Climate designers means changing the fundamental aspects, the "base level constraints," for every design project; being more specific about who should be served and what should count in the analysis of "good" designing.
+[S028 An Ending?]

-Success for climate designers is when "climate designers" no longer needs to exist. *Climate designer* is no longer different or extra, it becomes synonymous w/ *designer*; design = climate design.

-Climate action in your work should be another bare minimum metric of success: did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? did you reduce an energy requirement? did you kern your headlines? did you restore spaceship earth?
+Success in climate designers' goals means that "climate designers" no longer needs to exist. *Climate designer* is no longer different or extra, it becomes synonymous w/ *designer*; climate design = design.
+Did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? did you reduce your energy requirements? did you kern your headlines? did you restore spaceship earth?

 No? well then that's *bad* design.

-They just become a regular aspects of design.

-Let me leave you with one final ramble.
-I call this "Bau Erdern" — It's a riff on the BauHaus manifesto.
-But this, this is a climate designer manifesto.

 ## BauErden (Build Earth)

-[S030]
+[S029 Nasa earth again]

 Earthstronauts.